gcbrains/brand/README.md

   backgrounds
   - Except that when you use _mark_, _primary_ might fit dark backgrounds as well.
 - Layout preference is _horizontal_, then _vertical_.
-If none fits well use _mark_.
+If none fits well, use _mark_.

 Below are some examples;